branaway/Japid/readme.txt

 * Version History:

+2012/6/26: V0.9.4.1:
+	1. bug fix: tab chars between two consecutive script lines would interfere with the merge of the two lines.
+	2. bug fix: reverse action URL lookup might fail in template rendering in a job detached from an action call.

 2012/6/13: V0.9.4.1:
 	1. bug fix: tab chars between two consecutive script lines would interfere with the merge of the two lines.
 	2. bug fix: reverse action URL lookup might fail in template rendering in a job detached from an action call.